dcollien/react-media-hooks/README.md

 ): readonly [MediaDeviceInfo[], MediaDeviceInfo[]]
 ```

 Given a flag for if permission has been granted, returns two lists of media input devices: audio and video (in order).
+Does not request permissions itself.

 Changing the `isPermissionGranted` flag will re-initialize the lists.

+New lists will be automatically set when a new device is made available.

 #### useMediaStream